zincware/ZnTrack/README.md

 Installation
 ============

-Simply run:
+Install the stable version from PyPi via

 ````shell
 pip install zntrack
 ````

-Or you can install from source with:
+or install the latest development version from source with:

 ````shell
 git clone https://github.com/zincware/ZnTrack.git